remnrem/luna-doc/docs/tut/tut1.md

     may not be available however.
 For example, instead of `unzip` you may need to use the GUI, etc.
     We do stress that, as a command-line program, _lunaC_ is fundamentally better suited to macOS and Linux platforms.
 The experience with _lunaR_ should be similar across platforms however.
+See also [Luna for Windows users](../vignettes/windows.md).

 !!! hint "Using `--build` to generate new sample lists automatically"

-    If the file `s.lst` didn't exist, you could use the [`--build`](../luna/args.md#-build-option) command to generate it.
+    If the file `s.lst` did not exist, you could use the [`--build`](../luna/args.md#-build-option) command to generate it.
 Assuming you are in the folder that contains `edfs/`:
     ```
     luna --build edfs > s2.lst
     ```
-    This will generate a sample list, with IDs based on file names (the actual EDFs do not contain IDs):
+    This will generate a sample list with IDs based on file names (the actual EDFs do not contain IDs):
     ```
     learn-nsrr01	edfs/learn-nsrr01.edf
     learn-nsrr02	edfs/learn-nsrr02.edf
     learn-nsrr03	edfs/learn-nsrr03.edf
     ```
-    To automatically match each EDF to the correspinding annotation file (that ends with `-profusion.xml` instead of `.edf` appended to the filename) we can run:
+    To automatically match each EDF to the corresponding annotation file, we can run:
     ```
     luna --build edfs -ext=-profusion.xml > s2.lst
     ```
-    Luna lets us know what it has found:
+    Luna reports the following summary:
     ```
     wrote 3 EDFs to the sample list
       3 of which had 1 linked annotation files